 The second most water-poor country in the world is increasingly stressed by the influx of Syrian refugees seeking safety across the border.
 While many Syrians live in refugee camps, the majority live in towns where competition over housing, services, natural resources and jobs is increasing social stresses.

 Infrastructure is literally breaking down under the strain: the water system leaks around 50 percent of pumped water, electricity needs have risen significantly, and areas with large numbers of refugees face high demand for both.

 - Emergency response: Giving vulnerable Syrian and Jordanian families support to meet their most urgent and basic needs.

 - Water: Increasing the water supply for more than 500,000 refugees and host community members.
-Digging wells at refugee camps and renovating municipal water systems to more efficiently serve the larger population.
-Financing household projects, school improvements and reservoirs to conserve limited water resources.
+Digging wells at refugee camps and local communities, renovating and replacing municipal water systems to more efficiently serve the larger population.

-- Conflict & governance: Supporting community groups to resolve tensions and develop common solutions to their immediate problems.
+- Conflict & governance: Supporting the ability of communities, community leaders and local government to resolve local stresses and tensions and to develop solutions to common problems.